alopatindev/alopatindev.github.io/_drafts/career-shift-time.markdown

 #### "Proprietary" Culture

-Some of my friends suggest it's not important at all: commercial secrets don't limit anything related to engineers (like productivity for example).
+Some people suggest it's not important at all: commercial secrets don't limit anything related to engineers (like productivity for example).
-Unless they've been working at a big company with relatively strict NDA, I guess.
+Unless they (people) have been working at a big company with relatively strict NDA, I guess.

-Let me try to explain what I mean on the concrete examples.

-Sometimes I saw weird things:
+That's really hard to explain what sometimes happens to culture under the influence of such restrictions.
+I'll give you some examples instead:

-- some people are **afraid of fail** at anything: they are so afraid that take too much responsibility by not telling about risky code changes they gonna make, for example
+- some people are **afraid of fail** at anything: they are so afraid that take too much responsibility by not telling anyone about risky code changes they are about to make
-  - and that's completely opposite to what Google guys [were talking about](https://www.youtube.com/watch?v=0SARbwvhupQ) some time ago
-- some people are literally **afraid of becoming useless** if they share too much information **with their co-workers**
+- some people are literally **afraid of becoming useless** if they share too much information with their co-workers (from the other office, for example)

-And that's just not possible at all in the case if the whole project is Open Source, for example.
+These are pretty common issues that happening in different industries (especially in **enterprise** software development).

 Another example.
-I've been told a weird fact about one famous (non-gamedev) company: two engineers of **the same project** are prohibited to know what **each of them** are working on.
+I've been told a weird fact about one famous (non-gamedev) company: one engineer is prohibited to ask directly what **other engineer** is doing on **the same project**.
-That sounds totally insane to me.
+Instead all interaction between engineers is possible through managers only.
+That looks like almost impossible case and doesn't sound healthy either.

+Such things are not really possible in the case if the whole project is Open Source, for instance.

-But anyway **I respect** any kind of organizational culture.
+But anyway, **I respect** any kind of organizational culture.
 The problem is the particular one doesn't let me grow in the way I need.

+The culture that would actually work fine to me [was described well](https://www.youtube.com/watch?v=0SARbwvhupQ) by Google guys some time ago.

 ### Choosing things based on Technologies

-Eventually I decided to rate different activities (I called them "industries" here, but it's not really accurate) by my personal
+Eventually I decided to evaluate different activities (originally I called them "industries", but it's not really accurate anymore).

+The evaluation was done my personal

 - tech interest (interest in technologies the industry relates to)
-- interest in the industry
+- interest in the industry itself
-- experience
+- tech experience
-- simplicity (how quickly it's possible to learn)
+- simplicity (how quickly it's possible to master the technologies)

-by writing [a small program in Scala](https://gist.github.com/alopatindev/9fa774c7a375b1772083fc976f6ce168) to see what happens.
+by writing [a little program in Scala](https://gist.github.com/alopatindev/9fa774c7a375b1772083fc976f6ce168) to see what happens.
 The last time the output looked like this:

 ```
 Industries